benfjohnson/developer-dot/communications/communications-api-integration-checklist.md

 # Certified for Avalara AvaTax for Communications

-AvaTax for Communications API Integration Checklist to have your integration [certified by Avalara](developer.avalara.com/certification/) we have outlined the areas of integration that are necessary to ensure a stable and robust customer experience using AvaTax for Communication with your application.
+AvaTax for Communications API Integration Checklist to have your integration <a href="developer.avalara.com/certification/"> certified by Avalara</a> we have outlined the areas of integration that are necessary to ensure a stable and robust customer experience using AvaTax for Communication with your application.
 To be certified for Avalara AvaTax for Communications, all of the items with an R in the Required column listed below are required elements that must be present in your integration.

 <h3> AFC General </h3>